-12.3 Promotion
+12.2.3 Promotion to Captain

-- 1) In the event of promotion from Firefighter to the rank of Lieutenant, the employee will go to Step F of the Lieutenant's scale.
-This becomes the employee's anniversary of promotion date. - 2) On the employee's 1st anniversary of their promotion date, they move to Step G. - 3) On the employee's 2nd anniversary of their promotion date, they move to Step H.
+- 1) In the event of promotion from the rank of Lieutenant to the rank of Captain, the Employee will go to Step I of the Captain's scale.
+This becomes the Employee's new anniversary of promotion date. - 2) On the Employee's 1st anniversary of their promotion date, they move to Step J. - 3) On the Employee's 2nd anniversary of their promotion date, they move to Step K.